 Penang Food and Drink

-Some people say the best thing to do in Penang is eat – which is why we dedicate an entire section of this Things To Do in Penang blog post to food.
-Even on a short trip to Penang, visitors should get a taste of the local food.
+Some people say the best thing to do in Penang is eat – which is why we dedicate an entire section to food!
 We also include a few tips for where to go in Penang at night for a few drinks.

 Penang Foodie Haven

 If you are wondering what to do in George Town, Penang for dinner, there is no need to agonize.
-Some foodies have labeled Penang as a Food Capital of the World for the incredible street food offerings that can be found throughout the city.
+Some foodies have labeled Penang as a Food Capital of the World for their incredible offerings.
 In fact, many people travel to Penang just for the food (and we don’t blame them!).

-Penang food attractions include an array of cuisine – such as traditional Malay, Chinese and Indian dishes.
-We’ve heard it’s nearly impossible to have a bad meal in Penang, but we have a few meal suggestions for those interested in creating their own Penang food trip itinerary.
+Penang food includes an array of cuisine – such as traditional Malay, Chinese and Indian dishes.
+We’ve heard it’s nearly impossible to have a bad meal, but we have a few suggestions for those interested in creating their own Penang food trip itinerary.

 Street Food in Penang

 Grazing on street food is one of the top things to do in Penang at night.
-Some of the best places in George Town, Penang for street food are in hawker stalls – and we always recommend eating from the stalls with the longest lines (which usually indicates the best food!).
+Some of the best places in George Town, Penang for street food are in hawker stalls.
 If you don’t have dietary restrictions, be adventurous!

 What and Where to Eat in Penang